 into house robbed3SG,NEUT us

 The asymmetry between the two types of RCs is attributed to the differing properties of the relative markers co and który.
 In contrast to the relative pronoun który, the invariable relative marker co does not share number and gender features with the subject nominal and it does not inflect for case.
 In this configuration, which involves subject relativization, no resumptive pronoun is present in a co-relative, and the relativization site is realized as a gap.
 Since the relative operator is null, no agreement in phi-features with the head noun can be observed.
 In który-relatives, on the other hand, the relative pronoun must agree in phi-features with the head noun, which indicates that feature sharing between the two has taken place.
-Moreover, the agreement options in który-relatives depend on the gender feature of the head noun, namely virile vs. non-virile.
-However, this feature does not influence verbal agreement in main clauses, in which both virile and non-virile quantified subjects force default agreement (17).
-Yet the two relative pronouns którzyNOM-VIR in (17a) and któreNOM/ACC-NON-VIR in (17b) differ not only in gender, but also in case marking.
-In order to examine case agreement between the relative pronoun and the GoQ phrase, it is possible to use it as an interrogative pronoun in wh-questions.
+Crucially, the two relative pronouns którzyNOM-VIR in (17a) and któreNOM/ACC-NON-VIR in (17b) differ not only in gender, but also in case marking.
+To observe case agreement between the relative pronoun and the GoQ phrase, it is possible to use it as an interrogative pronoun in wh-questions.
 As can be seen in (22), the pronoun agrees in phi-features, number, and case with the subject noun.
 Example (23) shows that the case form of the pronoun must be compatible with the case form of the higher numeral.

 (22) a.
 Którzy mężczyżni przyszli wczoraj?